Origin of the Branchial Arches

 The cartilage element of the fourth pharyngeal arch does not have its own name either.
 Together with the upper part of the thyroid cartilage (cartilago thyroidea), it forms part of the larynx.

 From the muscular system of the fourth branchial arch, the cricothyroid muscle develops as the most outer larynx muscle.
 Furthermore, parts of the middle and inferior constrictor muscles of pharynx and the palatopharyngeus muscle originate from them as well.

-The associated nerve is the superior laryngeal nerve (branch of the vagus nerve, cranial nerve X).
+The associated nerve is the superior laryngeal nerve ( a branch of the vagus nerve, cranial nerve X).

 The sixth branchial arch

-The muscles are innervated by the recurrent laryngeal nerve (branch of the vagus nerve, cranial nerve X).
+The muscles are innervated by the recurrent laryngeal nerve ( a branch of the vagus nerve, cranial nerve X).